KauzClay/docs-tap/application-accelerator/creating-accelerators/composition.hbs.md

 ## <a id="composition-intro"></a> Introduction

-Despite their benefits, writing and maintaining, accelerators can become repetitive and verbose as new accelerators are added.
+Despite their benefits, writing and maintaining accelerators can become repetitive and verbose as new accelerators are added.
 Some create a project different from the next with similar aspects, requiring some form of copy-paste.